Pioter17/ODAS---Projekt/README.md

 # ODAS---Project

 It is a project for one of college classes.
 The topic is to make application for writing notes and saving it in a secured backend.
 The whole project is about security, and that's why backend part is the most important.

-Features:
+## Technologies

+## Features

 - Writing notes with ability to add some basic styling, such as:
   - bold/italic,